googleapis/google-cloudevents/proto/README.md

 ## Relationship between protobuf messages and CloudEvent types

-There are two protobuf messages that are relevant for any given CloudEvent
-type:

-- The "envelope" message (e.g. `ObjectFinalizedEvent`)
-- The "data" message (e.g. `StorageObjectData`)

-There is a 1:1 relationship between CloudEvent types and envelope messages, but a many:1 relationship between CloudEvent types and data messages.
-In other words, many CloudEvent types can use the same data message.
-For example, every event associated with something happening to a Cloud Storage object uses `StorageObjectData` as the data message.
-Each envelope message specifies the CloudEvent type it's associated with via a proto annotation.
+Each CloudEvent type is associated with an event data message, but multiple CloudEvent types may use the same event data message.
+Each event data message lists the CloudEvent types for which it provides data using the `cloud_event_type` message annotation.

 Note that each proto package is versioned, but this version is independent of any API version.
 It would be possible for a single